geoSkogen/equips/README.txt

 Solve to redundant incrementing shortcode handlers--DONE!

 6)
-Flexible form with as many entry fields as the user requires!--NEXT
+Flexible form with as many entry fields as the user requires!--NEXT!

 7)
-Fix broken path to global database in multisite install environment.
+Fix broken path to global database in multisite install environment--?

 8)
-Associative image uploader in wp_media is broken again.
-File paths are not appearing in the input field (again) and the associations aren't saving.
+Associative image uploader in wp_media is broken again--FIXED!
-Note that this problem is not occurring on the 'equips' form, but only on the 'equips images' form.
-Aren't they using the same JavaScript?
-Same error was afflicting the unmerged dev branch, so it may be endemic to the install environment, or theme, or WP version.